bronzeRaf/generos/README.md

 # Generos
-A Domain Specific Language to generate easilly ROS2 packages.
+A Domain Specific Language for easy and fast generation of ROS2 packages.
 Create complex ROS2 systems in minutes.

 Generos provides:
 - ROS2 systems with unlimited packages at once
-- Convenience on coding with a powerfull easy-to-learn DSL
+- Convenience on coding with a powerful easy-to-learn DSL
+- A component based approach for readable, reusable, maintainable and functional models
 - Instructions into the generated packages to make the functionality additions a piece of cake
 - High quality code and comments into the packages
 - High quality documentation into the packages
 - Communication Graph in every system
+- Package Graph in every system
 - Automatically deals with all the dependencies
 - Automatically deals with all the imports
+- Automatically generates host packages and their launch files for an easy deployment
+- Supports system topology modeling
+- Supports modeling of pre-existing packages
+- Supports modeling of QoS profiles
 - Supports all the ROS packages
-- Generates and documents Custom Messages, Services, Actions with zero efford
+- Generates and documents Custom Messages, Services, Actions with zero effort

 ______________________________________________________________________________

 ## Installing Generos:

 ### Automatic Install
 In order to install and to run Generos with its full capabilities you have to install some software that Generos uses.
-It is highly recomended to use the official bash installer of Generos to make sure all you libraries are set and up to date.
+It is highly recommended to use the official bash installer of Generos to make sure all your libraries are set and up to date.
 Inside the folder you would like to install Generos run:

 ```
 $ wget https://raw.githubusercontent.com/bronzeRaf/generos/master/install.bash